jmvrbanac/Specter/docs/using/index.rst

 --select-module        Selects a module path to run.
-Ex: spec.sample.TestClass --select-by-metadata   Selects tests to run by specifying a list of key=value pairs --xunit-results        Output xUnit XML results into a specified file --no-color             Disables ASCII color codes --parallel             Activates parallel testing mode --num-processes        Specifies the number of processes to use under parallel mode (default: 6)
+Ex: spec.sample.TestClass --select-by-metadata   Selects tests to run by specifying a list of key=value pairs --xunit-results        Output xUnit XML results into a specified file --json-results         Saves Specter JSON results into a specifed file --no-color             Disables ASCII color codes --parallel             Activates parallel testing mode --num-processes        Specifies the number of processes to use under parallel mode (default: 6)